-In addition, Ben currently serves on the Fee Arbitration committee for the State Bar of Arizona.
-He also volunteers his time as a Judge Pro Tempore for Maricopa County Superior Court.
-Ben is also an arbitrator for the American Arbitration Association.
+Ben is passionate about giving back in the legal community.
+He is Fee Arbitrator for the State Bar of Arizona, resolving and arbitrating disputes between attorneys and their clients related to attorneys’ fees.
+In addition, Ben volunteers his time as a Judge Pro Tempore for Maricopa County Superior Court, frequently conducting settlement conferences and mediations for civil disputes.
+Ben also serves as an Arbitrator for the American Arbitration Association.

-Since 2004, Ben has successfully helped his clients navigate a wide range of disputes involving business issues.
-His dedication to the successful solution of his clients’ legal issues has resulted in numerous awards received over the course of his practice, including the AV Preeminent rating from Martindale Hubbell.
-He has been named one of the Southwest’s Super Lawyers, is listed as one of Arizona’s Finest Lawyers, as well as one of the Nation’s Top One percent by the National Association of Distinguished Counsel.
-Recently, the Expert Network recognized Ben as one of the top lawyers in the industry and Thompson Reuters has rated him “Lead Counsel.”
+Ben’s dedication to the successful resolution of his clients’ legal issues has resulted in numerous awards received over the course of his practice, including the AV Preeminent rating from Martindale Hubbell, the Southwest’s Super Lawyers, Best Lawyers, and the Nation’s Top One percent, as recognized by the National Association of Distinguished Counsel.

 His past experience includes working as the Chief Operating Officer and Chief Financial Officer for a boutique law firm in Phoenix.
 Ben also served and continues to serve on various non-profit boards throughout his career and is fond of giving back through volunteerism.
 He is a founding member of the Arizona Jewish Lawyers Association and is the Vice President of the Board of Trustees for Temple Kol Ami.
 His passion for social issues has also led to his involvement with Equal Justice Initiative through the State Bar of Arizona.